Papers

 V. Ilinov et al., April 2026

-Derives quantum mechanics, general relativity, the Standard Model, and cosmology from eleven metaphysical priors and one selection inequality.
+Derives quantum mechanics, general relativity, the Standard Model, and cosmology from ten metaphysical priors and one selection inequality.
 No Hilbert spaces, no field equations, no gauge groups assumed — all derived.

 Key results: